Can you really make a website in under 5 minutes? And on a budget?

-- You need to believe in your domain name- it’s the most important part of your website’s identity, and it’s the hook that’s going to reel in visitors.
+- You need to believe in your domain name – it’s the most essential part of your website’s identity, and it’s the hook that’s going to reel in visitors.
 Give it some proper thought!

-It’s almost time for the fun and creative part of the process, but first, you need to install your website builder (in this case, I will use WordPress as an example) so that you can get your site up and running.
-Most web hosts will give you the option of installing automatically or manually.
+It’s almost time for the fun and creative part of the process, but first, you need to install WordPress.
+Most web hosts will give you the option of installing it automatically.
+So does Bluehost.

-- Select the domain where you will be installing the website.
+- Select the domain name you have registered in the previous steps.

 If you want to control which components you install, you may prefer to install manually.
-If you discover that your host doesn’t have the option for 1-Click Installation, however, that’s a bad sign and should prompt you to look for a better host!
+Some web hosts don’t offer 1-Click Installation.
+That’s a bad sign and should prompt you to look for a better host!